 Digitizing Our Local Newspapers

-and opinions from the far to the recent past.
+Newspapers provide readers and researchers with incredible information on events, people, places, attitudes and opinions from the far to the recent past.
 The Society houses hard copies of local papers from the 19th and 20th centuries, but they are in fragile condition.
-Starting forty years ago the papers were scanned and the content saved as microfilm.
-This microfilm is available at the Rockville Library and can be read on a microfilm reader.
-As our society moves into the digital age, we are converting microfilm into digital files that can be made available to everyone anytime from an online hosting source.
+Starting forty years ago the papers were filmed and microfilm copies were created.
+This microfilm is owned by and housed at the Rockville Public Library, where it is accessible for use only via a microfilm reader.
+As we move into the digital age, VHS, in cooperation with the Rockville Public Library, is scanning the microfilm to digital files that will be made available free to everyone anytime from an online hosting source.
+Researchers, genealogists and students of the past will appreciate access to this rich archive.

 Local papers selected for digitization:

-Tolland County Journal 1867-1884
+Tolland County Journal: 1867-1884

-Rockville Journal 1885-1899 and 1911-1968
+Rockville Journal: 1885-1899 and 1911-1968

-Rockville Leader 1902, 1908, 1910, 1919-1964
+Rockville Leader: 1902, 1908, 1910, 1919-1964

-Tri-Town Reporter 1973-1984
+Tri-Town Reporter: 1973-1984

 VHS has employed professional archivist Nicole Besseghir as project manager to help guide us through the digitization process and facilitate work on the project.
 She has extensive experience in both historic newspaper digitization and working with local history collections.
-Nicole will manage the project on VHS’s behalf, which includes advising the VHS director and newspaper committee on project steps and decisions, project planning, coordinating and communicating with vendors, preparing materials for digitization, working on quality review of the digital files and preparing them for upload to the database.
+Nicole is managing the project on VHS’s behalf, which includes advising the VHS director and newspaper committee on project steps and decisions, project planning, coordinating and communicating with vendors, preparing materials for digitization, working on quality review of the digital files and preparing them for upload to the database.

 Benefits of Newspaper Digitization